China to launch fresh pharmaceutical bribery probe - Xinhua

 The NDRC, which oversees pricing, is already investigating 60 foreign and domestic pharmaceutical firms over their pricing practices.
 This investigation has yet to conclude.

-Separately, the SAIC said it wanted to prevent China's industry associations from being the "driving force", or organisers, of monopolistic behaviour, an official at the SAIC, Cao Hongying, was quoted by Xinhua as saying.
+Separately, the SAIC said it wanted to prevent China's industry associations from being the "driving force", or organizers, of monopolistic behavior, an official at the SAIC, Cao Hongying, was quoted by Xinhua as saying.

-Among the 12 monopoly cases that China has announced, nine of them were organised by industry associations, Xinhua said.
+Among the 12 monopoly cases that China has announced, nine of them were organized by industry associations, Xinhua said.

 The investigations underline China's toughening stance on corruption and high prices in the pharmaceutical industry, as the government seeks to make healthcare access universal and faces an estimated $1 trillion healthcare bill by 2020.